 Sure, it seems like common sense, but there are a couple ways you can easily keep pollen from coming in without you thinking twice about it.

 - Shoes – make a habit of taking off your shoes when you first go inside so you aren’t tracking pollen throughout the house.

 - Clothes – if you’ve been mowing the lawn or participating in any outdoor activities, it’s possible that you have pollen on them.
 If you plan on being indoors for a while, consider changing your clothes.

 - Shower – if you’ve been outside for a few hours, consider showering once you go indoors.
 Pollen can be left on your clothing and get in your hair and on any exposed skin.

-Seasonal allergies in Cocoa can bring some annoying symptoms with them, but they aren’t anything that a good air filtration system can’t take on.
+Seasonal allergies in Cocoa can bring some annoying symptoms with them, but they aren’t anything that a quality air filtration system can’t take on.
 Best of all, estimates for the installation of a new air filtration are free.
-If you have any questions on how best to tackle your allergies, give Service Experts Heating & Air Conditioning a call at 321-428-7635 or schedule an appointment with us through our online scheduler.
+If you have any questions on how best to handle your allergies, give Service Experts Heating & Air Conditioning a call at 321-428-7635 or schedule an appointment with us through our online scheduler.